OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_WSL.md

         /mnt/c/Users/[WindowsUser]

-To avoid incorrect directory linking, create and "Applications" folder in the Ubuntu home directory.
+To avoid incorrect directory linking, create an "Applications" folder in the Ubuntu home directory.
 To do so we will use the following commands:

         mkdir ~/Applications

-To verify that this procedure was successful, move to the home directory and print it's contents by using the next commands:
+To verify that this procedure was successful, move to the home directory and print its contents by using the next commands:

         cd $HOME
         ls -l